Tensor diagrams and cluster algebras: Proof of the main theorem

+Strictly speaking, we should not use the terms ``seed'' and ``mutation'' since we have not established yet that the elements of $\zz(T)$ are algebraically independent.
+What we mean in Lemma~\ref{lem:mut-flips} is that any two quivers $Q(T)$ and $Q(T')$ are related by a sequence of mutations, and applying the corresponding exchange transformations to the collection $\zz(T)$ produces the collection~$\zz(T')$.

-The bulk of the work (most of it rather tedious) goes into establishing claim~\eqref{item:mut-flips}.
-Since any two triangulations of the polygon~$P_\sigma$ can be connected by a sequence of \emph{flips} (each flip replacing a single diagonal by another one), it suffices to show that for two triangulations that differ by a flip, the corresponding seeds are related by mutations.
+\begin{proof} Since any two triangulations of the polygon~$P_\sigma$ can be connected by a sequence of \emph{flips} (each flip replacing a single diagonal by another one), it suffices to show that for two triangulations that differ by a flip, the corresponding seeds are related by mutations.
 Typically, the required number of mutations is four, although in some cases it can be three, two, one, and even zero, see Proposition~\ref{pr:x(T)=x(T')}.

-The verification of the claim is done on a case by case basis, depending on the color pattern of the vertices involved; as before, there are several exceptional cases where closeness of vertices results in nontrivial factorization of the corresponding special invariant.
-Once again, we do not list all cases exhaustively, presenting instead a couple of ``generic'' cases which illustrate the checks one needs to perform.
+The verification of the claim is done on a case by case basis, depending on the color pattern of the vertices involved; as before, there are several exceptional cases where proximity of vertices to each other results in nontrivial factorization of the corresponding special invariant.
+Once again, we do not list all cases exhaustively, presenting instead a couple of ``generic'' cases which illustrate the checks one needs to perform; this is done in the next paragraph.
+But first, let us explain how one would exhaustively examine all possible ``non-generic'' cases.
+For each side of a quadrilateral, there are four options to consider: the side may be of length~$1$, $2$, $3$, or~$\ge 4$.
+Once each of these four options has been selected for each side, one considers possible colorings of the vertices along the sides.
+For the sides of length~$\ge 4$, the coloring of the intermediate vertices does not matter.
+In each case, it is possible to exhibit a sequence of $\le 4$ mutations which connects the two seeds under consideration.
+Details are omitted.
+We note that in the case of Grassmannians (when all boundary vertices are of the same color), an exhaustive examination of all possibilities is given in Section~\ref{sec:other-proofs}.